EutechCybernetic/lucy-pro-documentation/es6javascrip.md

 .. list-table::
     :header-rows: 0

-    * - code/columns
+    * - `columns`
       - An array of column headers to add to the top.
-    * - code/items
+    * - `items`
       - An array of objects to be populated as rows.
-Each object should have fields matching the items in the code/columns array
+Each object should have fields matching the items in the `columns` array

 Example: